 There are other damage types you may qualify for depending on your circumstances.
-To discuss the specific damages of your New Orleans aggressive driving case, contact the legal team at the Morris Bart law firm.
+To discuss the specific damages of your aggressive driving case, contact the New Orleans car accident attorneys at the Morris Bart law firm.

 Wrongful Death in an Aggressive Driving Accident

 If your loved one died in an aggressive driving accident, you may be entitled to compensation through a wrongful death claim.
 Recoverable damages in a wrongful death case may include: